tdss/dariusztarczynski-neat-blog/src/posts/gamification-in-shopify-2-plugins-that-actually-make-sense-to-use.md

 ---
-title: "Gamification in Shopify: 2 plugins that actually make sense to use"
+title: 2 Best Gamification Apps for Shopify - in 2023 - comparison
 description: Out of number of shopify gamification plugins, I picked 2 that I think make the most sense to use.
 Lets compare them
 author: Dariusz Tarczyński